humio/cloudwatch2humio/CONTRIBUTING.md

 To update the version, follow these steps:

 1. Make sure `CHANGELOG.md` has an entry for the new release version.
-2. Locally, check out the `master` branch and pull from `origin/mater`.
+2. Locally, check out the `master` branch and pull from `origin/master`.
 3. Use `bump2version` to bump the project version and create a commit.

-    * To craete a patch run: `bump2version patch`
+    * To create a patch run: `bump2version patch`
     * To create a minor run: `bump2version minor`
     * To create a major run: `bump2version major`